costajob/app-servers/README.md

 ### 3. Java
 You could have figured out i don't like Java.
 It's not true, you know.
-Well, is partially true: i dislike Java rigidity of doing things; i dislike its overall verbosity; i dislike the fat frameworks built around it; i dislike having to create a XML every time i do something or, alternatively, trash my code with annotations; i dislike i have to install a 500MB editor to keep things under control; i dislike the fact that Sun and Oracle have never been able to impose standards and, when they tried, they came out with EJB.
+Well, is partially true: i dislike Java rigidity of doing things; i dislike its overall verbosity; i dislike the fat frameworks built around it; i dislike having to create a XML every time i do something or, alternatively, trash my code with annotations; i dislike i have to install a 500MB editor to keep things under control; i dislike the fact that Sun has never been able to impose standards and, when they tried, they came out with EJB.
 Ok, it's true...
-Apart from me, if you are not thrilled by new languages and/or other JVM dialects and are comfortable with Java, there's no reason stop using it.
+Apart from me, if you are not thrilled by new languages and/or other JVM, there's no reason stop using Java.
 It's a fast and reliable programming language that can count on a plethora of battle-tested libraries and thousands of excellent resources.

 ### 4. Ruby
+Ruby is my go-to language for everyday uses.
 While Ruby clearly suffers its non-parallel nature, it has proven to scale pretty well for standard uses.
-The fact that Ruby got famous thanks to Rails is a double-sharp-side knife: many people complains about Ruby slowness, ignoring it's the bulkiness of Rails they are really dragging behind.
+The fact that the lenguage got famous thanks to Rails is a double-sharp-side knife: many people complains about Ruby slowness, ignoring it's the bulkiness of Rails they are really dragging behind.
 Ruby lacks the speed of V8 and i think it has to keep the pace to be a serious contender of the years to come.
-In this regard Ruby 3.0 is aimed to be x3 faster (introducing JIT), but i'm not confident it will be able to throw away the process-per-request model.
+In this regard Ruby 3.0 is aimed to be x3 faster (introducing JIT).
+I'm also not confident about current Ruby concurrency model: being stucked to multi-process can ease parallel programming (no race conditions) but degrades performance quite quickly on large applications (a.k.a forking-bomb).

 ### 5. Elixir
 I am expecting Elixir good results, so the reasons of its ranking are outside of pure performance aspects.